 Three Amigos

-Three Amigos is a 1986 American western comedy film directed by John Landis and written by Lorne Michaels, Steve Martin, and Randy Newman, who wrote the songs for the film.
-Martin, Chevy Chase, and Martin Short star as the title characters, three silent film stars who are mistaken for real heroes by the suffering people of a small Mexican village.
-They must find a way to live up to their reputation and stop a marauding bandit.
+Three Amigos is a 1986 American Western comedy film directed by John Landis, written by Lorne Michaels, Steve Martin, and Randy Newman (who also wrote the film's songs), and starring Martin, Chevy Chase, Martin Short, Alfonso Arau, Tony Plana, and Patrice Martinez.
+It is the story of three American silent film stars who are mistaken for real heroes by the suffering people of a small Mexican village.
+The actors must find a way to live up to their reputation and stop a malevolent group of bandits.

 Plot